Board of Directors

 Moshe Cohen, Founder

-Moshe, aka.
-Mr. YooWho, is the founder of Clowns Without Borders-USA as well as the ambassador for CWB-International.
+Moshe Cohen, a.k.a.
+Mr. YooWho, is the founder of Clowns Without Borders-USA.
 Since 1987, he has performed in Burma/Myanmar, Kosovo, South Africa, Nepal, Guatemala, Haiti, Croatia, Chiapas (Mexico), Sudan and Baton Rouge, LA.
 Moshe performs and teaches internationally.
-Over the past 25 years, he has given over 2000 performances in thirty plus countries.
+Over the past 25 years, he has given over 2000 performances in over 30 countries.
 He teaches workshops exploring the expression of personal humor through physical theater and contemporary clown.

 Kolleen Kintz, Secretary

-As an international educator and advocate for the arts, Dianna enjoys spending time to support CWB!
+Dianna Hahn is an international educator and advocate for the arts.
 Dianna has worked with a range of organizations developing international programs and training volunteers, students and educators for these experiences.
-She is currently the Director of Global Routes, an organization that offers authetic cross-cultural service learning programs for high school and Gap Year students.
-She has taught second grade, au paired in Paris, led students to explore the Caribbean, studied traditional tattooing in Samoa and most recently began dabbling in floral design.
+She currently works with Global Routes, an organization that offers authentic cross-cultural service learning programs for high school and Gap Year students.
 She has a masters in International Education from the School For International Training.
-While not a clown, she loves to be silly and laugh, which is a nice perk of working with so many who clown around!

 Martha Neighbors, Treasurer